 And even if you do, there’s no guarantee you’ll notice any difference.

 The true connoisseur can appreciate good things no matter the price tag.
 I may not be able to relate to wine examples, but when it comes to food, Matt Preston (whose wonderful book Cravat-a-Licious I purchased without ever having seen him on Master Chef simply because the writing was so marvelous) describes ‘guilty pleasures’ such as Cheetos and Kraft cheese.
 ‘Combine on a spoon, bang it in your gob, and be assailed by the creaminess of the cheese and the crisp fizz of the corn puffs’ he says.
 Or there’s my personal favourite, microwaved salami.
 If a food critic that has eaten some of the best foods the world has to offer can still enjoy Cheetos, there should be no shame in the wine connoisseur enjoying a range of wines, regardless of price tag.

 Remember: language is powerful

 Think about how you can describe the foods and drinks you enjoy most – language is powerful.

 Today’s featured image is real ‘fake wine’ – that is, sparkling apple juice!
 My celebratory drink of choice.

 PS.
-I’m busy preparing for a very exciting conference on money and language that’s coming up, so will be posting weekly for a while.
+I’m busy preparing for an exciting conference on money and language, so will be posting weekly for a while.
 But this means there will be lots of exciting posts coming your way!

 Want monthly updates from Enrichmentality?
 Subscribe!